-6. Click the Share button.
+4. Click the Share button.

-As soon as you click the Share button, Excel e-mails the invitation to share the workbook to each of the recipients entered in the Type Names or E-mail Addresses text box.
-The program also adds their e-mail addresses and the editing status of each recipient (Can Edit or Can View) in the Shared With section at the bottom of the Share screen.
+As soon as you click the Share button, Excel e-mails the invitation to share the workbook to each of the recipients entered in the Invite People text box.
+The program also adds their e-mail addresses and the editing status of each recipient (Can Edit or Can View) at the bottom of the Share task pane.